Skip to content

 lookup_entry(desc, namespace, tag)

-:param str desc: The desc / object type of the entry :param str namespace: The namespace of the entry :param str tag: The tag/relation/table name :raises: :py:exc:ValueError :rtype: pgdumplib.dump.Entry or None
+:param str desc: The entry description :param str namespace: The namespace :param str tag: The tag :rtype: pgdumplib.models.Entry or None

 Source code in pgdumplib/dump.py